Tuesday to Sunday, 9 am. to 5 pm.

 $90.00 Mexican pesos

-Payments: cash and on Mexican pesos payment only.
+Payments: on Mexican pesos payment only.

 - Children under 13 years old